-Question: When customers call my Exophone which is connected to a missed call app, they here tring-tring for a long time (6 or 7 times) before it gets disconnected.
-How can I make this shorter? (one or two rings).
+Question: When customers call on the ExoPhone that is connected to a missed call app, they hear tring-tring for a long time (6 or 7 times) before it gets disconnected.
+How can I make this shorter?
+(1 or 2 rings).

 Here is an example of a typical missed call flow using the App builder:

 The above flow will pass along the details of the caller to your server.
-If that URL returns back a text, it will sent as an SMS and then the call is hungup (This is now a missed call, that is, the call went "tring tring" and then after a few rings, the call got cut and the caller received an SMS.
-Because no one picked the call - The caller would not have gotten charged for this call).
+If that URL returns back a text, it will send as an SMS and then the call is disconnected (This is now a missed call, that is, the call went "tring tring" and then after a few rings, the call got cut and the caller received an SMS.
+Because no one picked the call - The caller would not get charged for this call).

 Here is how it would look if you use a variation of the missed call app:

-- Exotel calls the URL provided by you
+- Exotel calls the URL provided in the app

 - Your server returns back with a valid response